Cowboys & Aliens: Design and visual effects

-At the suggestion of Steven Spielberg, an "über-alien" was also designed.
+At the suggestion of Steven Spielberg and Ron Howard, an "über-alien" was also designed.
 It was unclear if the red scar Jake gives the über-alien after escaping vivisection would be enough of an identifier to distinguish it from other aliens, so the creature was redesigned with translucent, pale skin due to the lack of time spent outside.
 Favreau described the über-alien as more fleshy and anthropomorphic than the other aliens and Murphy commented, "There are some parts of him like his arm that you can see into.
 It's almost like glass or ice or gelatiny surface that blends into a dryer area.
 The [sic] there's pieces of him that are more like a soft-shell crab or shiny and wet."

 In addition to the aliens, other visual effects were required for the speeders, the alien spaceship, its interior, environment re-creations, and the head-up display for Jake's arm gauntlet.
-For the invasion of the town of Absolution, both practical laser lighting and fire effects were utilized, along with practical ships and effects enhancements.
-ILM artists had to enhance the initial look of the alien "bolos", the cables used to abduct people, with renderings such as extra lights, after viewers thought the studio had failed to "paint out" the cables in the film’s first trailer.
+For the invasion of the town of Absolution, both practical laser lighting and fire effects were used, along with practical ships and effects enhancements.
+ILM artists had to enhance the initial look of the alien "bolos", the cables used to abduct people, with renderings such as extra lights, after viewers thought the studio had failed to "paint out" the cables in the film's first trailer.
 For a scene in which Jake and Ella ride on a speeder, the actors were filming on a practical mock-up against bluescreen; they were digitally replaced in wider shots.